 Image Description: A black banner shows white text at center that reads "MayDay Council."
 Multi colored roots in purple, red, brown, and green, grow from the top and bottom corners.

 HOBT's MayDay Council (MDC), is comprised of artists and community leaders representing a wealth of passion, skill, and energy for the work of creating a more equitable and accessible MayDay.

-The function of The MayDay Council is to collectively design a sustainable and equitable path forward for the MayDay based on the information collected during the discovery phase of Imagine MayDay.
+The function of The MayDay Council is to collectively design a more sustainable and equitable path forward for MayDay.

-The MayDay Council will partner with HOBT in designing a new approach to the planning and production of future MayDay events based on principles of equity, justice, and collaboration.
+The MayDay Council is partnering with HOBT in designing a new approach to the planning and production of MayDay events based on principles of equity, justice, and collaboration.

-- The MayDay Council’s primary mandate will be to design a collaboration-oriented strategic plan and business model for MayDay;
+- The MayDay Council’s primary mandate is to design a collaboration-oriented strategic plan and business model for MayDay;

-- The MayDay Council’s secondary mandate will be to recommend specific, culturally affirming changes to HOBT’s governance and programming models.
+- The MayDay Council’s secondary mandate is to recommend specific, culturally affirming changes to HOBT’s governance and programming models.